-To put it simply, this is when a work that is part of a series or franchise is re-tooled into a standalone work, with most or all signs of its heritage completely erased.
-This is, for all intents and purposes, the exact opposite of a Dolled-Up Installment
+To put it simply, this is when a work that is part of a series (such as a Spin-Off) or franchise is re-tooled into a standalone work, with most or all signs of its heritage completely erased.
+This is, for all intents and purposes, the exact opposite of a Dolled-Up Installment.

 - With some exceptions, this trope is not about an idea changing into a completely different idea during the creative process.
-The only exception is if an idea started out as an installment of a franchise and turned into either something original, or an installment of a completely different franchise.
-If an author starts out writing a story about indians but it ends up being about cyborgs, it's not this trope.
+The only exception is if an idea started out as an installment of a franchise and turned into either something original or an installment of a completely different franchise.
+If an author starts out writing a story about cats but it ends up being about cyborgs, it's not this trope.
 But if an author starts out writing a Sherlock Holmes book and winds up turning it into something original, it is this trope.
 If he starts out writing Sherlock Holmes and then turns it into a James Bond book, it is also this trope.
 Yes, this trope can overlap with Dolled-Up Installment, and often does — see the examples.

 If you're not sure if an example counts, read on and ask yourself if it fits in with the ones below.

 Subtrope of What Could Have Been.
 Compare Serial Numbers Filed Off, Spiritual Successor, Ascended Fanfic.
 Sometimes overlaps with Market-Based Title.
 A Sub-Trope of Derivative Differentiation.